Travel Back in Time: Louisiana's Historic Unique Sites

 Visit some of these timeless locations around Louisiana to get a glimpse of Louisiana of yesterday.

-Take a tour of Houmas House Plantation and Gardens in Darrow where each visitor is thought of as a houseguest.
+Darrow: Take a tour of Houmas House Plantation and Gardens in Darrow where each visitor is thought of as a houseguest.
 The tours are kept at a small number to properly display the beauty and intricacies of the plantation, which was called “The Sugar Palace” during its antebellum days.
 Wander the gardens and enjoy an afternoon refreshment at the on-site restaurant or Turtle Bar.

-Tunica-Biloxi Tribe Pow Wow, Marksville
+Tunica-Biloxi Tribe Pow Wow

-Throughout the year in Marksville, the Native American traditions and culture of the Tunica-Biloxi tribe that began more than 20,000 years ago come to life with Pow Wow events.
+Marksville: Throughout the year in Marksville, the Native American traditions and culture of the Tunica-Biloxi tribe that began more than 20,000 years ago come to life with Pow Wow events.
 Tribal members, dressed in full regalia, dance and sing to the beat of drums, while crafts and Native American foods are featured.
 Experience a Tunica-Biloxi Tribe Pow Wow.

-Biedenharn Museum and Gardens, Monroe
+Biedenharn Museum and Gardens

-Vermilionville Living History Museum in Lafayette is a picturesque representation of a late 1700s-1800s village reenacting how Acadians and Creoles created a new life in the Attakapas Region of the new Louisiana territory.
+Lafayette: Vermilionville Living History Museum in Lafayette is a picturesque representation of a late 1700s-1800s village reenacting how Acadians and Creoles created a new life in the Attakapas Region of the new Louisiana territory.
 The museum sprawls across 23 acres filled with costumed artisans and musicians acting out the chores and activities of their daily lives.

-New Orleans Pharmacy Museum, New Orleans
+New Orleans Pharmacy Museum

-St. Charles Streetcar Line, New Orleans
+St. Charles Streetcar Line

-Old State Capitol, Baton Rouge
+Old State Capitol

-This 160-year-old National Historic Landmark, located on a bluff overlooking the Mississippi River in downtown Baton Rouge is a preserved treasure of architecture.
+Baton Rouge: The Old State Capitol is an 160-year-old National Historic Landmark, located on a bluff overlooking the Mississippi River in downtown Baton Rouge is a preserved treasure of architecture.
 The Gothic Revival structure has withstood war, fire, scandal and bitter debates.
 In 1990 the building went under a major restoration project and is now the Museum of Political History.
 Schedule a tour, visit The Ghost in The Castle theatrical presentation or just wander the museum for free.
 Learn more.